tandaraelena/typescript-coding-test-main/README.md

 ├── assets/ # Folder used to upload pdf files and removed after usage │
 ├── data/
 │   └── database.csv # CSV file containing the database data
 │
 ├── src/
-│ ├── **tests**/ # Tests for utility functions and API endpoints │ ├── utils/
+│   ├── **tests**/ # Tests for utility functions and API endpoints │   ├── utils/ # Folder with utility functions
-│ │ ├── index.ts # File which exports all utility functions
-│ │ ├── compareData.ts # Function to compare client data with company data
-│ │ ├── loadDbData.ts # Function which transforms the csv data from database
-│ │ └── pdf-service.ts # Mock PDF extraction service
 │   └── index.ts # Main server file
 │
-├── test-docs/ # Folder which contains the pdf docs that can be uploaded in Postman and used for testing │
+├── test-docs/ # Folder with pdf docs that can be used for testing │
 └── Other files..

+If you have any questions or feedback, feel free to reach me out.